HeveraletLaidCenx/inochi2d-docs/docs/source/spec/payload/blending.rst

 * Difference
 * Exclusion

-These blending modes use legacy blending if you have more than a Albedo output on some platforms.
+These blending modes use legacy blending if you have more than an Albedo output on some platforms.

 **Implementation Notes**